tarantool/doc/doc/release/2021-08-releases.rst

 -   Fixed a bug where memtx MVCC crashed during reading uncommitted DDL (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5515`).

--   Fixed a bug where memtx MVCC crashed if an index was created in transaction
+-   Fixed a bug where memtx MVCC crashed if an index was created in the transaction thread
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6137`).

 -   Fixed a segmentation fault that arose